Nicolas-Thomazo/newsBot/README.md

 If you did everything right, you should get a message in your console saying that the webhook is registered :)
 You should be able to receive messages sent to your bot on facebook and it should be able to answer.

+Once all these steps are done you need to run ngrok and server.js in order to have the ot running.

 ## 📋 Explications

+How does our chatbot works ?

+The architecture of newsbot is a task-oriented dialog system.
+It was created in order to respond to a particular task, in our case, give some news.
+We obtain the intention of the user thanks to our file pattern.
+Then we send a request on the newsapi in order to get the 3 headline articles.

 ## Presentation video